CharlesBloor2664/central-africa-investment-dissertation/README.md

 - Python 3.10
 - Libraries: pandas, numpy, scipy, seaborn, matplotlib, statsmodels

-## Access
-This repository is private and accessible only to supervisors and examiners.
-For access, contact the author.

 ## Author
 [Charles Bloor] – University of Bath (2025)